CDCgov/ww-inference-model/README.md

 All comments, messages, pull requests, and other submissions received through CDC including this GitHub page may be subject to applicable federal law, including but not limited to the Federal Records Act, and may be archived.
 Learn more at [http://www.cdc.gov/other/privacy.html](http://www.cdc.gov/other/privacy.html).

-## Public Domain Standard Notice
-This repository constitutes a work of the United States Government and is not subject to domestic copyright protection under 17 USC § 105.
-This repository is in the public domain within the United States, and copyright and related rights in the work worldwide are waived through the [CC0 1.0 Universal public domain dedication](https://creativecommons.org/publicdomain/zero/1.0/).
-All contributions to this repository will be released under the CC0 dedication.
-By submitting a pull request you are agreeing to comply with this waiver of copyright interest.

 ## License Standard Notice
 The repository utilizes code licensed under the terms of the Apache Software